swiftlang/swift-evolution/proposals/0382-expression-macros.md

 public struct StringifyMacro: ExpressionMacro {
   public static func expansion(
+    of node: some FreestandingMacroExpansionSyntax,
-    of node: MacroExpansionExprSyntax, in context: any MacroExpansionContext ) -> ExprSyntax {
+    in context: any MacroExpansionContext
+  ) -> ExprSyntax {
     guard let argument = node.argumentList.first?.expression else {
       fatalError("compiler bug: the macro does not have any arguments")